Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Visual Deductive Reasoning

-In particular, we consider the following visual deductive reasoning tasks with distinct reasoning functions. \paragraph{MNAdd.} Each image contains two rows of handwritten digits from the MNIST dataset~\citep{mnist}, representing two multi-digit numbers.
+In this paper, we consider the following visual deductive reasoning tasks with distinct reasoning functions. \paragraph{MNAdd.} Each image contains two rows of handwritten digit images from the MNIST dataset~\citep{mnist}, representing two multi-digit numbers.
 The task requires the model to compute the sum of these two numbers.
 The reasoning function is therefore the arithmetic addition, and the sum is used as the label $y$.
 Suppose that each number can be represented using $m$ bits, denoted as $a_{m-1} \ldots a_0$ and $b_{m-1} \ldots b_0$, where $a_{m-1}$ and $b_{m-1}$ are the most significant bits.
 The reasoning function is formulated as the following symbolic rule:

 where $i\in \{0,\ldots,m-1\}$ and $c_0 = 0$.
 Here, $x_i$ denotes the XOR of $a_i$ and $b_i$, $s_i$ denotes the resulting sum bit, and $c_{i+1}$ denotes the carry bit to the next position.
 The output is an $(m+1)$-bit binary number $c_{m} s_{m-1} \ldots s_0$, which is then converted to a decimal value $y$.
 The equivalent natural-language description is: \textit{``Image description: The image shows two rows of handwritten digits.
 Each row represents a multi-digit number.\textbackslash nRule: $y$ is the sum of these two numbers.\textbackslash nQuery: What is $y$?''}